macdady348-debug/My-Elastic-Integration/aquila-atlassian-jira-integration-through-oauth-203lo-and-api-key.md

-# AQUILA - Atlassian Jira Integration through Oauth 2.0(3LO) and API Key
+# Atlassian Jira Integration through Oauth 2.0(3LO) and API Key

 #### <span style="color: rgb(53, 152, 219);">**What are API Token Scopes?**</span>

 Scopes define what actions an API token is allowed to perform in Atlassian apps such as Jira and Confluence.
 They enhance security by limiting permissions to only what's needed (e.g., read-only access to audit logs).
-Always use scoped tokens for AQUILA integrations—unscoped tokens are deprecated for most apps and may not support fine-grained access.
+Always use scoped tokens for SIEM integrations—unscoped tokens are deprecated for most apps and may not support fine-grained access.
 For audit logs (events like user actions, config changes, or security incidents), use the specific scopes listed below.
 Broader scopes may be needed for other integrations (e.g., content indexing) but stick to these for basic monitoring to minimize risk.

 ##### <span style="color: rgb(53, 152, 219);">**Prerequisites**</span>